Financial support available from UCA

 UCA Bursary eligibility criteria

-- Available to English, Welsh and Northern Irish domiciled, full-time undergraduate students who started their studies in 2012/13 or later.
+- Available to English, Welsh and Northern Irish domiciled, full-time undergraduate students for whom the first year at UCA is their first year in higher education.

 - Receiving government support for university study, i.e. the tuition fee loan and maintenance loan and grant for living costs, via Student Finance England, Wales or Northern Ireland.

 How to apply

 - There is no separate application process for the UCA Bursary.
 Data on household income will be taken from the Student Loans Company and is the same data that you submit when applying for your tuition fee loan and maintenance loan and grant for living costs.

 Other important information

 - Receipt of a UCA Bursary will be dependent on your assessed annual household income being £25,000 or less in your application for Student Finance England, Wales or Northern Ireland support for that academic year.

 If you have any questions about our bursaries please contact: